|Home||Project Publications||Photos, Video Knossos||Drawings||Measurements||Bibliography||About Us|

 (Bietak 2005; Niemeier & Niemeier 2000).
 We have concrete evidence of orientations of Minoans buildings to calendar positions of the sun, the moon

 We think it probable that the peak sanctuaries were places for studying the motions of the celestial bodies and that many of the small objects found at these places fit our hypothesis that they were used as symbols of the moon and of constellations (P. Blomberg 2006).
 The peak sanctuaries would have made excellent observation places, built as they were on the mountain tops near Minoan settlements.
 The term sanctuary has come into use because of vague similarities to later Greek cults, but the role of peak sanctuaries as vantage points for sky watching could have made them sacred places for the Minoans.
 There may be some indication of this on the inscription in Linear A on a small libation bowl found at Petsophas that may have the name of a goddess derived from mena, the Indo-European root for moon (Furumark 1988).
-There are small female figurines found there that also suggest the moon (Blomberg & Henriksson 1996, 35).
+There are small female figurines found on the peaks that suggest the moon (Blomberg & Henriksson 1996, 35).
 The peak sanctuaries all look out over the sea, and the many small, roughly made terracotta figurines found in and around them remind us of Aratos’s descriptions of the constellations as they became visible during their risings and settings (Kidd 1997).
 His account of the positions of a number of the stars was valid for the Minoan period and is believed to belong to a tradition dating back to that time (Henriksson & Blomberg 2000).
 It is probable that the peaks were used as observatories by Minoan astronomers, and that the figurines were used as teaching aids in the construction of a mental map of the sky (P. Blomberg 2007a).

 From our investigations we recognized a number of features as characteristic for Minoan astronomy: